Former Tennessee Rep. Robin Smith pleads guilty to fraud

 - Glen CasadaAmerican politician

+Richardson allowed Smith to remain free on bond until the sentencing.
+Smith could face up to 20 years in prison and up to $250,000 in fines.
+But Richardson seemed to indicate she could end up getting probation or even a fine if she cooperates with prosecutors as she has agreed to do.
+She also could lose her voting rights, at least for a time, Richardson said.

+As they left the courthouse in downtown Nashville, Smith and her attorneys did not respond to reporters' questions.

-Prosecutors said Smith and Casada received kickbacks from Cothren, who lost his job in 2019 in a scandal over sex and racist-tinged texts with Casada.
-Cothren later created a shadowy political firm, New Mexico-based Phoenix Solutions LLC, which was run by a "Matthew Phoenix," a fictitious identity that prosecutors say was taken on by Cothren.
+Prosecutors said Smith and Casada received kickbacks from Cothren, who lost his job in 2019 in a scandal over sex and racist-tinged texts with the then-speaker.
+After he was dismissed, prosecutors alleged, Cothren, Smith and Casada set up a shadowy political firm, New Mexico-based Phoenix Solutions LLC.
+It was run by a "Matthew Phoenix," a fictitious identity that prosecutors say was taken on by Cothren.

-Smith and Casada pushed to press House Speaker Cameron Sexton's office to approve the firm as a House legislative constituent mail vendor, prosecutors said.

-The charge comes 14 months after FBI agents descended on Smith and Casada's homes and legislative offices.
+The charge comes 14 months after FBI agents raided Smith and Casada's homes and legislative offices.

-Smith used the firm extensively in 2020 herself, spending nearly $75,000 with Phoenix through her personal campaign accounts and her Leadership Pioneers political action committee, through the 4th quarter of 2020.
+Smith used Phoenix Solutions extensively in 2020, spending nearly $75,000 through her personal campaign accounts and her Leadership Pioneers political action committee, through the fourth quarter of 2020.
+Much of the spending went toward supporting incumbent representatives and first-time candidates.
+That came as Smith challenged House Republican Caucus chair Jeremy Faison of Cosby for the House GOP's No. 3 post.
+Faison, who ended up winning the post, had questioned the use of Phoenix by the caucus.

+Phoenix then began focusing on securing taxpayer-funded constituent mail agreements with legislators, Documents show Smith and Casada frequently communicating with legislative officials.
+Lawmakers get $3,000 a year for their constituent mail accounts.

+As time went on, legislative officials began requiring "Matthew Phoenix" to supply more information.
+That resulted in the wire transmission of IRS form W-9 in 2020, which carried the signature of Matthew Phoenix.

 Smith's legislative clients included Rep. Patsy Hazlewood, R-Signal Mountain, and Rep. Esther Helton, R-East Ridge.

-Asked for reactions Monday to Smith's announced plea, both Hazlewood and Helton described it as a "sad day."
+Asked for reactions Monday to Smith's announced plea, both Hazlewood and Helton described it as a "sad day," declining to say much else.
+Both of them said they were astonished, as were a number of their colleagues, last year at news accounts raising questions about the constituent mail accounts and ties to Cothren.

 "Serving is an honor.
 Rather than continuing to serve in the General Assembly, I intend to remain active in my community and my church.
 While this has been a difficult time in my life, I remain convinced that something positive will come out of it.